ExHammer/hammer/guides/Tutorial.md

 ## Using the Rate Limiter

-With the rate limiter running, you can use `check_rate/3` or `check_rate/4` to enforce rate limits.
+With the rate limiter running, you can use `hit/3` or `hit/4` to enforce rate limits.

 ### Example: Basic Rate Limit Check

 Suppose you want to limit file uploads to 10 per minute per user.
-Here's how you could use `check_rate/3`:

 ```elixir
 user_id = 42